Advertisment

 In August 2017, IDC conducted two surveys to better understand how existing support technologies were meeting the needs of a changing user base.
 One survey focused on the end-user experience, and the other survey examined enterprise and service provider support programs and the tools they used, with the goal of assessing the current state of support, identifying areas of success, and uncovering areas that needed improvement.
 The 1,400 survey respondents were from a broad mix of industries, company sizes, professional roles, and geographic regions.

-logmein idc customer-support-experiences
+customer-support-experiences logmein idc

 Advertisment